What Are the Stages of the Mediation Process in the UK?

 Stage 2: Introduction and Opening Statements

-• Those in attendance are first welcomed by the mediators, who provide an overview of the tasks to be completed.
+• Those in attendance are welcomed by the mediators, in an opening joint meeting.
+Who provides an overview of their role, and the process.

-• Those present must be reminded that participation is free but private.
+• Those present must be given the ground rules of mediation, and be reminded that participation is voluntary.

-• The mediator summarises the objectives and advantages of mediation and responds to raised questions.
+• The mediator summarises any points made, clarifying and responding to any raised questions.

 What comes next?

 Up to this moment, each participant had been entirely silent, and now, both sides can air their views concerning the problem at hand.
-People explain what has happened, the impact it has had on them, and what they intend to do about it.
+People explain what has happened, the impact it has had on them, and what they intend to do about it / want to achieve.

 Stage 3: Joint Discussion